Mineant/Mint-Notes-Wiki/docs/JCard.md

 #### Steps to Import a New JCard Template

 You can import a CSV to create a new JCard Template and its corresponding JCards.
-This is a fast way to create JCards if you already have a table of cards.
+This is a fast way to create JCards if you already have a table of card data.

 To import and create a new JCard: